This article details common problems encountered with the MSMQ Transport and how to resolve them.

 Virtual Private Networks (VPN)

 MSMQ cannot dynamically detect network interfaces.
-If a connection to a VPN is established after the MSMQ service starts, a restart of the MSMQ service is required.
+If a VPN connection is established after the MSMQ service starts, the MSMQ service must be restarted.
 Once it starts with the interface, the VPN is free to disconnect/reconnect whenever it wants.

-It is recommended to have batch setup scripts that run on server startups to connect the VPN, which then restarts the MSMQ service automatically.
+It is recommended to have batch setup scripts that run on server startup to connect to the VPN, which then automatically restarts the MSMQ service.

 Network Load Balancing cannot be used

-While non-transactional messaging in a Network Load Balancing (NLB) environment is possible, it is much harder to achieve load-balancing in transactional MSMQ.
-Microsoft provides a detailed answer.
+While non-transactional messaging in a Network Load Balancing (NLB) environment is possible, achieving load balancing in transactional MSMQ is much harder.
+Microsoft documentation provides a detailed answer on the topic.

 Number of messages in Outgoing queues has a high value